ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 ### Build, test, release, and deployment

-We have created three GitHub Actions workflows that carries out there different tasks:
+We have created three GitHub Actions workflows that carry out their different tasks:

 - **Build and Test:** Automates building the solution, installing dependencies, and running tests.
 - **Release:** Packages the application, creates artifacts, and publishes releases for tagged versions.
 - **Deployment:** Deploys the published application to Azure Web App for production.

-Three UML activity diagrams can be seen below for each of our github action workflows respectively:
+Three UML activity diagrams can be seen below for each of our GitHub action workflows respectively:

-The first diagram is of our build and test workflow, which focuses exclusively on validating changed by building and testing the code.
+The first diagram is of our build and test workflow, which focuses exclusively on validating changes by building and testing the code.
 It provides fast feedback as it does not produce any artifacts for release or deployment.

 ![GithubAction1 diagram](images/GithubAction1.svg)